The Legend of Heroes: Trails of Cold Steel: Plot

-The story follows Class VII throughout the school year, focusing on their field studies that take them to various cities and areas across Erebonia.
-The primary purpose of doing so is for the class to witness first hand the reality of the Empire, as the power struggle between the aristocratic Nobles that command the Provincial Army, and the working class Reformists led by Chancellor Giliath Osborne threatens to lead to civil war.
-At the same time the students increasingly come into conflict with a terrorist group later known as the Imperial Liberation Front(with the Noble Alliance secretly backing them), led by the masked but charismatic leader known only as "C".
-They are also investigating their academy's old schoolhouse which mysteriously grows and changes its layout every month.
+Throughout the school year, Class VII undergo field studies that take them to various cities and areas across Erebonia.
+The primary purpose is for the class to witness first-hand the reality of the Empire, consumed in a power struggle between the aristocratic Nobles that command the Provincial Army, and the working class Reformists led by Chancellor Giliath Osborne, which threatens to lead to civil war.
+In the process, the students increasingly come into conflict with a terrorist group later known as the Imperial Liberation Front (secretly backed by the Noble Alliance), led by the masked charismatic leader known only as "C".
+They are also investigating their academy's old schoolhouse, which mysteriously grows and changes its layout every month.
 At the bottom of the old schoolhouse, after overcoming the final trial, they discover a mech known as a Divine Knight called "Valimar".

-During a speech by Chancellor Osborne regarding Crossbell's recent bid for independence from Erebonia and the neighboring Republic of Calvard, he is assassinated by "C", revealed to be Crow.
+During a speech by Osborne regarding Crossbell's recent bid for independence from Erebonia and the neighboring Republic of Calvard, he is assassinated by "C", revealed to be Crow.
 The assassination starts a civil war between the Noble Faction/Provincial Armies and Reformists/Imperial Army.
-Trista, the town where Thors is located, is invaded by the Provincial Army and Imperial Liberation Front.
+Trista is invaded by the Provincial Army and Imperial Liberation Front.
 During the attack, Valimar offers to form a covenant with Rean, making him an "Awakener", one who can summon and pilot a Divine Knight, which Rean accepts.
-Rean uses Valimar to force back the Provincial Army and Imperial Liberation Front, but Crow, revealed to have a Divine Knight of his own, Ordine, arrives in Trista and challenges Rean.
-Crow easily defeats Rean due to having more experience in piloting his Knight.
-Before Crow can deliver a killing blow, however, the rest of Class VII engages Crow to allow Rean to escape and recover.
-Rean tries to resist, but Valimar flies away, forcibly taking him away from the battle.
+Rean uses Valimar to drive back the Provincial Army and Imperial Liberation Front, but Crow, revealed to also be an Awakener, arrives in Trista and challenges Rean with his Divine Knight, Ordine.
+After Rean is defeated, the rest of Class VII engages Crow, allowing Valimar to escape with Rean.